 “Residents of gated townships in India will be second only to their American counterparts when it comes to discretionary spending,” the report forecast.

-Spurred by the Covid-19 pandemic, gate management platforms went out of their way to accommodate community needs.
+The Covid-19 pandemic spurred gate management platforms went out of their way to accommodate community needs.

 The mushrooming of gated communities and their spending power will spur more innovations — and competition — in this sector, making this an exciting space to watch, the report said.